luigiselmi/docker-kafka/README.md

 docker-kafka
 ============
 A docker image for [Apache Kafka](https://kafka.apache.org/).
+To build an image using this docker file, execute the following command

+    $ docker build -t lgslm/kafka .

+To run a container and log into it execute the command

+    $ docker run --rm -it --name kafka lgslm/kafka bash

 Kafka needs to connect to Zookeeper to start so it is better started using docker-compose

     $ docker-compose up